stormcloud266/dentist-concept/README.md

   - src (this)
   - sql

-  Change project name in gulpfile.js and style.scss functions.php
+1. Change project name in gulpfile.js, style.scss, and functions.php
-  Change flywheel url to browsersync url and port Download ACF Pro from inside your account
+2. Change flywheel url to browsersync url and port
+2. Download ACF Pro from inside your account
-  Upload and activate it
+2. sUpload and activate it